Former Trump adviser Michael Flynn pleaded the Fifth during meeting with Jan. 6 committee

 Trump has bashed the Fifth Amendment publicly several times, saying only “the mob takes the Fifth” in 2016.
 Back then, he was referencing former aides to Hillary Clinton, who pleaded the right during inquiries into the former secretary of state’s use of a private email server.

-“If you’re innocent, why are you taking the Fifth Amendment,” Trump said during the 2016 campaign, as he attacked Clinton and her staff.
+“If you’re innocent, why are you taking the Fifth Amendment?”
+Trump said during the 2016 campaign, as he attacked Clinton and her staff.

 Jacqueline Alemany and Josh Dawsey contributed to this report.